senaite/senaite.core/docs/scripts/index.rst

 site.
 Because they open the database directly, the instance must be stopped
 first: the file storage lock is exclusive.

-Two of them, `senaite-upgrade` and `senaite-catalog`, are interactive consoles for controlled maintenance from a plain SSH terminal, where the management interface is not reachable.
+Three of them, `senaite-upgrade`, `senaite-catalog` and `senaite-users`, are interactive consoles for controlled maintenance from a plain SSH terminal, where the management interface is not reachable.
 They share the same model: pick a target, run an operation that is timed and whose log output is captured, decide whether it succeeded, and commit or abort the transaction by hand.
 Nothing is committed automatically.

-Both consoles share these commands:
+These consoles share these commands:

 .. code-block:: text